 All the activities of the Inala Indigenous Health Service aim to improve the health and wellbeing of Aboriginal and Torres Strait Islander peoples, and research is an essential part of this.

 Our Research and Education Team is comprises Indigenous and non-Indigenous researchers, and is committed to research projects that result in meaningful changes to health and wellbeing, and the health services we deliver.
-Many of our clinical staff are also involved in research, including our allied health professionals, community health workers, and doctors.
-Collectively, our staff are experienced in a variety of types of research, and have published over 120 papers and given many research presentations in Australia and internationally.
+Many of our clinical staff are also involved in research, including our allied health professionals, community health workers, doctors and nurses.
+Collectively, our staff are experienced in a variety of types of research methods, and have published over 120 papers and given many research presentations in Australia and internationally.
 Details are found in Publications and Presentations.

-All research projects involving our health service must be considered and approved first by our Research Executive Committee, and secondly by the Inala Community Jury for Aboriginal and Torres Strait Islander Health Research.
-The Research Executive Committee assesses the capacity for Inala Indigenous Health Service to conduct the research, and the relative risks and benefits to the clinic of the proposed research, and the Inala Community Jury assesses each project in terms of appropriate methodology and ethical conduct from an Indigenous lens, cultural appropriateness, and the relative importance to the local community.
-The Community Jury also provides community and cultural oversight throughout the research project.
+All research projects involving our health service must be considered and approved by our internal Research Committee, prior to progressing through the Inala Community Jury for Aboriginal and Torres Strait Islander Health Research.
+The Research Committee assesses the capacity for Inala Indigenous Health Service to conduct the research, and the relative risks and benefits to the Community and health service.
+The Inala Community Jury assesses each project in terms of appropriate methodology and ethical conduct from an Indigenous lens, cultural appropriateness, and the relative importance to the local community.
+The Inala Community Jury also provides community and cultural oversight throughout the research project.
 For more information, see our Community Jury page.
 Both of these processes are conducted prior to preview by a Human Research and Ethics Committee.

 Types of research